 A major part of doing well on the SAT is higher-level planning strategy.
 When should you take the SAT?
 How many times should you take it?
 How long should you study?
-These are all important to understand how to structure your time before the test and plan for the SAT in the context of college admissions.
+These are all important points to consider when structuring your SAT prep time and preparing college applications.

-This is a key question on most students' minds.
-The answer is that it really depends on your personal goals, where you currently are, and your potential to improve.
-This guide will break down what you need to understand to reach your SAT score target.
+This is a key question on most students' minds, and the answer is that it really depends on your personal goals, where you currently are in your prep, and your potential to improve.
+This guide breaks down what you need to understand to reach your SAT score target in a timely manner.

 Congratulations on making it to the end!
 By now, you should have clicked on at least a few of the dozens of guides listed here.
-Read them, see if you like the advice we give you, and then use them as launching points to even more guides.
+Read them, see if you like the advice we give, and then use them as launching points to even more guides.

-You may not get through all of this in one sitting, so bookmark this page or email it to yourself as a reminder to come back.
+You might not get through all this information in one sitting, so bookmark this page or email it to yourself as a reminder to come back later.

 There's a lot to learn out there—that's the first step.
-The hard part that comes after is actually applying the knowledge you've learned and putting it into action.
+The hard part that comes after, though, is actually applying the knowledge you've learned and putting it into action.
 It won't be easy, but it'll definitely be worthwhile for your future.
-Soldier on.
+Soldier on!

 Want to improve your SAT score by 160 points?
 We have the industry's leading SAT prep program.
 Built by Harvard grads and SAT full scorers, the program learns your strengths and weaknesses through advanced statistics, then customizes your prep program to you so you get the most effective prep possible.